 Recoveries of OTTI should be reversed.

 OTTI should not be permanent if, in fact, the impairment is not permanent.
-Recoveries of OTTI should be immediately reversed through earnings in order to more accurately reflect performance of the borrower of the underlying assets and to provide consistency with other impairment accounting. • The discussion of the meaning of "credit losses" should be expanded.
-While as SFAS 114 measurement methodology is used as an example in the Proposed FSP, in order to avoid confusion with other references in GAAP to the fair value of "credit risk", an expanded description would be useful.
+Recoveries of OTTI should be immediately reversed through earnings in order to more accurately reflect performance of the borrower of the underlying assets and to provide consistency with other impairment accounting.

+• The discussion of the meaning of "credit losses" should be expanded.

+While an SFAS 114 measurement methodology is used as an example in the Proposed FSP, in order to avoid confusion with other references in GAAP to the fair value of "credit risk", an expanded description would be useful.
 In other words, the amount recorded to earnings should be based on an estimate of the actual credit losses, rather than an extraction of the portion of the fair value affected by a change in the credit risk.

-Equity securities that hold asset-backed securities should be addressed.
+• Equity securities that hold asset-backed securities should be addressed.

-- Preparers should be able to bifurcate the credit loss portion of OTTI in certain mutual funds investing solely in asset-backed securities (debt securities).
-Investors should also be able to "look through" to the underlying securities' cash flows for funds that are closed to new investors and have "in-kind" redemption policies in effect. - Other guidance on evaluating credit losses for common and preferred stocks will be useful.
+Preparers should be able to bifurcate the credit loss portion of OTTI in certain mutual funds investing solely in asset-backed securities (debt securities).
+Investors should also be able to "look through" to the underlying securities' cash flows for funds that are closed to new investors and have "in-kind" redemption policies in effect.

+Other guidance on evaluating credit losses for common and preferred stocks will be useful.

 Thank you for your attention to these matters and for considering our views.
+Please do not hesitate to contact me if you want to discuss these points.